Fish v. Kobach: Substantive rulings

 fourteenth amendment.
 (Bednasek v.
 Kobach started as a separate case that was later joined to Fish v.
 Kobach, because of the similarities of the issues involved.)

-“Further, the Court imposes specific compliance measures given the Defendant's history of non-compliance with this Court's orders.
-And the Court imposes sanctions responsive to Defendant's repeated and flagrant violations of discovery and disclosure rules.”
-In particular, “Defendant shall strictly comply with the directives in this Order meant to enforce the Court's permanent injunction of the DPOC law and K.A.R. sec.
+"Further, the Court imposes specific compliance measures given the Defendant's history of non-compliance with this Court's orders.
+And the Court imposes sanctions responsive to Defendant's repeated and flagrant violations of discovery and disclosure rules."
+In particular, "Defendant shall strictly comply with the directives in this Order meant to enforce the Court's permanent injunction of the DPOC law and K.A.R. sec.
 7-23-15.
-It is further ordered that Defendant shall attend 6 hours [of continuing legal education (CLE) on civil rules of procedure or evidence] in addition to any other CLE education required by his law license for the 2018-2019 reporting year.”
+It is further ordered that Defendant shall attend 6 hours [of continuing legal education (CLE) on civil rules of procedure or evidence] in addition to any other CLE education required by his law license for the 2018-2019 reporting year."

 Lesser findings and rulings

+In addition to findings regarding the witness testimony above:

 Defendant Nick Jordan, Kansas Secretary of Revenue, was dismissed from the case.

-Mr. Fish's complaint was declared moot, because “in September or October 2016, he relocated within Douglas County and changed his address with the DOV in person. ...
-He is now registered to vote ... not due to the Court’s preliminary injunction, but his voluntary action of reapplying to register to vote at which time he provided DPOC."
+Mr. Fish's complaint was declared moot, because "in September or October 2016, he relocated within Douglas County and changed his address with the DOV in person. ...
+He is now registered to vote ... not due to the Court's preliminary injunction, but his voluntary action of reapplying to register to vote at which time he provided DPOC."